backplane/conex/README.md

 ## [`myip`](myip)

-This is a single-binary container that creates an HTTP endpoint which return's the user's own IP address in JSON format.
+This is a single-binary container that creates an HTTP endpoint which returns the user's own IP address in JSON format.

 It is meant to be run behind a load balancer that provides TLS.

 ## [`pycodestyle`](pycodestyle)

+This is an [`alpine:edge`](https://hub.docker.com/_/alpine/)-based dockerization of [pycodestyle](https://pycodestyle.pycqa.org/).
+As the homepage says:

+> pycodestyle (formerly pep8) is a tool to check your Python code against some of the style conventions in [PEP 8](http://www.python.org/dev/peps/pep-0008/).

 ### Usage

 #### Interactive

+I use this container with something like the following shell function:

 ```sh